ssnell227/gatsby-starter-business/src/pages/index.md

       text: All inspections that we perform offer a close-up look at the structural and safety details of a home that may not be apparent at first glance.
 meta_title: Home | Fremont County Home Inspection
-meta_description: Offering comprehensive, affordable home inspection services that are customized to your needs.
-We serve all areas in Fremont County, WY, and are now able to offer services in the surrounding areas.
+meta_description: Offering comprehensive, affordable home inspection services in the Fremont County, WY and surrounding areas.
 ---